+Frames are relayed from the AP to its associated Relay STA using either the 4-address frame format or the A-MSDU format.

-Two-hop relay function
+4.12.2 Two-hop Relay function

+A Two-hop Relay provides connectivity when the Relay STA is associated to the Root AP as shown in Figure 4-31.

-The relay function allows an AP and non-AP STAs to exchange frames with one another by the way of a relay.
-The introduction of a relay enables non-AP STAs to use higher MCSs and reduce the time non-AP STAs will stay in Active mode.
-This improves battery life on non-AP STAs.
-Relay STAs may also provide connectivity for non-AP STAs located outside the coverage of the AP.
+The Relay function allows an AP and non-AP STAs to exchange frames with one another by the way of a Relay.
+The introduction of a Relay enables non-AP STAs to use higher MCSs and reduce the time non-AP STAs stay in Active mode.
+This improves battery life of non-AP STAs.
+Relays may also provide connectivity for non-AP STAs located outside the coverage of the AP.

-The relaying function is bi-directional, and this standard describes necessary rules and mechanisms to enable two-hop Relay operation.
+The relaying function is bi-directional, and this standard describes necessary rules and mechanisms to enable Two-hop Relay operation.

-TXOP sharing operation for relay
+4.12.3 TXOP sharing operation for Relay

-One source of additional overhead when relays are used is due to a frame being transmitted over two hops through a relay STA requiring two separate channel accesses.
-The additional channel access delay increases the number of the contention-based channel accesses in the network.
+One source of additional overhead when Relays are used is due to a frame being transmitted over two hops through a Relay requiring two separate channel accesses.
+The additional channel access delay increases the number of nodes competing for contention-based channel accesses in the network.
 This increases the collision probability between multiple STAs trying to access the medium.

-TXOP sharing by relays reduces channel access delay and the number of contention-based channel accesses by allowing the frame transmission exchanged over the first hop and second hop to share a single TXOP.
-Frames transmitted over the first hop and second hop are separated by SIFS.
+TXOP sharing by Relays reduces channel access delay and the number of contention-based channel accesses by allowing the frame transmission exchanged over the first hop and second hop to share a single TXOP.
+If TXOP sharing is used, frames transmitted over the first hop and second hop are separated by SIFS.

-Flow control
+4.12.4 Flow control

-A Relay transmits a frame received from a non-AP STA to the AP with which it is associated when the destination address of the frame is not the address of a STA which is associated to the Relay.
-The transmission occurs either immediately (SIFS) after the Relay receives the frame or after some delay.
+A Relay STA transmits a frame received by the Relay AP from a non-AP STA to the AP towhich the Relay STA is associated when the destination address of the frame is not the address of any of the STAs which are associated to the Relay AP.
+The transmission occurs either immediately (in SIFS time) after the Relay receives the frame or after some delay.
 Immediate transfers can take place at the discretion of the Relay, but can also become delayed due to channel conditions or Relay buffer conditions.
 For example, if preceding transmissions experience failures, frames can fill the Relay's buffer space.
-To avoid a buffer overflow condition, for example, when adequate buffer space is available, a Relay can use flow control signaling to request that non-AP STAs stop sending frames to the Relay until a later time.(#744)
+To avoid a buffer overflow condition, for example, when adequate buffer space is unavailable, a Relay can use flow control signaling to request that non-AP STAs stop sending frames to the Relay until a later time.(#744)